 Senior loans provided by traditional banks are the most common way of financing private equity transactions.
-A growing amount of senior loan financing is provided by alternative financing providers such as debt funds, which have higher interest margins and usually request the opportunity to also invest through additional mezzanine financing instruments to achieve higher margins.
-In larger transactions high yield bonds can be seen, but this form of financing is commonly used by strategic investors.
+As traditional banks become more reluctant to leverage financing in the current market, a growing amount of senior loan financing is provided by alternative financing providers, such as debt funds, which have higher interest margins and usually request the opportunity to also invest through additional mezzanine or equity financing instruments to achieve higher margins.
+In larger transactions, high-yield bonds can be seen, but this form of financing is commonly used by strategic investors.